GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

     *   **Files Created/Modified:** `src/ai/flows/generate-document-embeddings.ts`, `src/ai/schemas.ts`, `src/ai/flows/index.ts`, `src/ai/dev.ts`, `src/lib/types.ts`.

 *   **Conceptual Vector Store Interaction & Advanced Q&A Flow:**
     *   **Tool Creation & Enhancement:** Created `src/ai/tools/vector-store-tools.ts` defining `QueryVectorStoreInputSchema`, `QueryVectorStoreOutputSchema`, and a conceptual (mocked) `queryVectorStoreTool`.
 The tool was enhanced to accept a mock `queryEmbedding` and `queryText`, and simulate search against an internal mock vector database of `DocumentChunkWithEmbedding` objects.
+It can now simulate returning empty results.
     *   **Flow Creation & Refactoring:** The `src/ai/flows/answer-gs1-questions-with-vector-search.ts` flow was created and later refactored to:
         *   Simulate generating an embedding for the input question.
         *   Directly call the enhanced `queryVectorStoreTool` with this embedding.
         *   Use a new, simpler LLM prompt (`synthesizeAnswerFromChunksPrompt`) for answer synthesis based on the retrieved chunks, removing the previous LLM-driven tool calling approach for this flow.
+The prompt was enhanced to handle cases where no chunks are retrieved.
     *   **UI Implementation:** Created `src/app/(isa)/advanced/qa-vector-search/page.tsx` to interact with this conceptual flow.
     *   **Rationale:** Architectural groundwork for Phase 2 vector data storage and advanced RAG, making the advanced RAG pattern user-testable conceptually.
-The refactoring provides a clearer, more explicit RAG pipeline (embed -> search -> synthesize).
+The refactoring provides a clearer, more explicit RAG pipeline (embed -> search -> synthesize) and ensures robust handling of empty search results.
     *   **Files Created/Modified:** `src/ai/tools/*`, `src/ai/flows/answer-gs1-questions-with-vector-search.ts`, `src/app/(isa)/advanced/qa-vector-search/page.tsx`, and related schema/type/index files.

+*   **Conceptual Knowledge Graph Interaction Tool (Created - Phase 1):**
+    *   **Change:** Created `src/ai/tools/knowledge-graph-tools.ts` defining `QueryKnowledgeGraphInputSchema`, `QueryKnowledgeGraphOutputSchema`, and a conceptual (mocked) `queryKnowledgeGraphTool`.
+This tool simulates querying a KG and returning structured entity and relationship data.
+    *   **Rationale:** Provides an architectural placeholder for KG interaction, enabling future flows (like KG-RAG or advanced reasoning flows) to be designed with KG integration in mind.
+This is a foundational step for Phase 2 KG work.
+    *   **Files Created/Modified:** `src/ai/tools/knowledge-graph-tools.ts`, `src/ai/tools/index.ts`.

 *   **Code Structure & Refinements:**
     *   **Centralized Schemas:** `DocumentChunkSchema` and other flow input Zod schemas consolidated into `src/ai/schemas.ts`.